misterpeddy/hands-down/README.md

 _Note_: you can run the app in your normal browser session, _but it's recommended_ to open a separate browser window with as few extensions as possible (since those can affect the performance score).

 #### CI
-The CI will test several metrics which are: performance, accessibility, best practices, SEO and _PWAness_.
+The CI will test several metrics which are: performance, accessibility, best practices, SEO and _PWA_.
 Each score (apart from the PWA ones) are percentage.

 What are each metrics measuring?